Hippocampus: Circuitry

 The major input to the hippocampus is through the entorhinal cortex (EC), whereas its major output is via CA1 to the subiculum.
 Information reaches CA1 via two main pathways, direct and indirect.
 Axons from the EC that originate in layer III are the origin of the direct perforant pathway and form synapses on the very distal apical dendrites of CA1 neurons.
 Conversely, axons originating from layer II are the origin of the indirect pathway, and information reaches CA1 via the trisynaptic circuit.
 In the initial part of this pathway, the axons project through the perforant pathway to the granule cells of the dentate gyrus (first synapse).
 From then, the information follows via the mossy cell fibers to CA3 (second synapse).
 From there, CA3 axons called Schaffer collaterals leave the deep part of the cell body and loop up to the apical dendrites and then extend to CA1 (third synapse).
 Axons from CA1 then project back to the entorhinal cortex, completing the circuit.

 Basket cells in CA3 receive excitatory input from the pyramidal cells and then give an inhibitory feedback to the pyramidal cells.
 This recurrent inhibition is a simple feedback circuit that can dampen excitatory responses in the hippocampus.
 The pyramidal cells give a recurrent excitation which is an important mechanism found in some memory processing microcircuits.

 Several other connections play important roles in hippocampal function.
 Beyond the output to the EC, additional output pathways go to other cortical areas including the prefrontal cortex.
 A major output goes via the fornix to the lateral septal area and to the mammillary body of the hypothalamus (which the fornix interconnects with the hippocampus).
 The hippocampus receives modulatory input from the serotonin, norepinephrine, and dopamine systems, and from the nucleus reuniens of the thalamus to field CA1.
 A very important projection comes from the medial septal nucleus, which sends cholinergic, and gamma amino butyric acid (GABA) stimulating fibers (GABAergic fibers) to all parts of the hippocampus.
-The inputs from the medial septal nucleus play a key role in controlling the physiological state of the hippocampus; destruction of this nucleus abolishes the hippocampal theta rhythm and severely impairs certain types of memory.
+The inputs from the medial septal nucleus play a key role in controlling the physiological state of the hippocampus; destruction of this nucleus abolishes the hippocampal theta rhythm and impairs spatial memory.